open-telemetry/opentelemetry-demo/src/react-native-app/README.md

 docker build -f android.Dockerfile --platform=linux/amd64 --output=. .
 ```

-This will produce `reactnativeapp.apk` in the directory where you ran the command.
+This will produce `react-native-app.apk` in the directory where you ran the command.
 If you have an Android emulator running on your machine then you can simply drag
 and drop this file onto the emulator's window in order to install it following
 [these steps](https://developer.android.com/studio/run/emulator-install-add-files).